valiant1x/forknote-intense/README.md

+## NOTE
+This repo is defunct and does not currently support the block 76500 difficulty algorithm change for Intensecoin!

 ### About
 Forknote is innovative way to create Cryptonote (https://cryptonote.org) based cryptotokens.
 It gives the users the ability to create cryptotokens just by creating a simple configuration file.